Vyral/jorge-gonzalez/_posts/2020-01-20-how-to-handle-a-multiple-offer-situation-as-a-seller.md

 {% include youtube.html %}

 Navigating a multiple-offer situation as a seller is always a nice problem to have.
-My job as the Realtor in that case is to first notify the seller that there are multiple offers on the table.
-Then, from there, we have a couple of options for how to handle the buyers.&nbsp;
+In those situations, my job as the Realtor is to first notify the seller that there are multiple offers on the table.
+From there, we have a couple of options for how to handle the buyers.&nbsp;

 We could simply choose an offer we like and accept it, but we want to see if that offer was really the buyer’s best one.
 We can’t really respond to more than one offer because of the possibility that more than one buyer will accept your counteroffer (naturally, you can’t go around promising one house to multiple people).&nbsp;